Explosive letter claims Pope Francis helped cover up McCarrick sex abuse

 Breaking News Emails

-The extraordinary 11-page '"J'accuse," which came as Francis began the second day of a visit to Ireland that has been dominated by the abuse scandal, was published on Sunday by The National Catholic Register and LifeSiteNews and is attributed to Archbishop Carlo Maria Viganò.
+The extraordinary 11-page letter, which came as Francis began the second day of a visit to Ireland that has been dominated by the abuse scandal, was published on Sunday by The National Catholic Register and LifeSiteNews, and is attributed to Archbishop Carlo Maria Viganò.

 In it, Viganò said "corruption had reached the very top of the Church's hierarchy" as he called on Francis to resign.